fiddleheadjs/fiddlehead/README.md

 ### Event listeners

-Say, we want to do something when a user click on an element:
+Say, we want to do something when a user clicks on an element:

 ```jsx
 let handleClick = (event) => {